hisourav4u/tyk-sre-assignment/python/README.md

   }'
 ```

-As an SRE I want to always know whether this tool can successfully communicate with the configured k8s API server:
+3. As an SRE I want to always know whether this tool can successfully communicate with the configured k8s API server:

 ```
 curl http://127.0.0.1:8080/status

 I changed the existing /healthz endpoint to /status as this sounds more meaningful.
 This will return if its connected to the K8s API server and the version of the same.
 ```

-As an application developer I want to build this application into a container image when I push a commit to the `main` branch of its repository:
+4. As an application developer I want to build this application into a container image when I push a commit to the `main` branch of its repository:

 ```
 A GHA workflow created under .github/workflows/deploy.yaml to build the image on push to main branch.
 As an addon, I have also added a step to perform helm deployment, to test it out on my local minikube cluster, and it worked.
 ```

-As an application developer I want to be able to deploy this application into a Kubernetes cluster using Helm:
+5. As an application developer I want to be able to deploy this application into a Kubernetes cluster using Helm:

 ```
 Build the image using present Dockerfile

 docker build -t tyk-sre-tool:latest .

 Then, use Helm chart created under /python directory for deployment purpose.
-Proper permissions have been added as RBAC to make sure it has the required access to perform the needed operation on the cluster.
+Proper permissions have been added as RBAC, to make sure it has the required access to perform the needed operation on the cluster.

 helm upgrade --install tyk-sre-tool ./helm-chart --namespace sre-tool --create-namespace --set image.tag=latest

 One ingress has also been added to expose the service behind a domain (http://tyk-sre-tool.local/).
 So, after you've deployed it on cluster, you can access all the above mentioned endpoints through this domain.
 ```

 Have added few more test cases to the existing tests.py file to cover the code changes that I made.